tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 public static RaggedTensor<UInt8> raggedUInt8(long[] shape, Consumer<ByteTensor> dataInit);
 public static RaggedTensor<String> raggedString(long[] shape, Consumer<StringTensor> dataInit);
 ```
 All ragged dimensions in the tensor have a value of `-1` in the `shape` attribute.
-Since it is always
+Since ragged tensors always
-working with variable-length values, data is always first collected before the tensor buffer is allocated
+work with variable-length values, data must be first collected before the tensor buffer is allocated
 and initialized.

-Another thing that differs from the other type of tensors is that the size of a ragged dimension will automatically
+It is also important to note that in contrary to other tensors which fail if writing an element out of
-grow as elements are inserted in the tensor.
+the bound of the current shape, ragged dimensions will automatically grow as elements are inserted to the tensor.

 ### Reading Tensor Data

-Note that once created, Tensors are immutable and their data could not be modified anymore.
+Once created, Tensors are immutable and their data could not be modified anymore.
 But right now, to read
 data from a tensor, the user needs to create a temporary buffer into which its data is copied.
+Again, this
-Once again, this data copy and additional memory allocation will be avoided by accessing the tensor buffer
+data copy and additional memory allocation can be avoided by accessing the tensor buffer
 directly when reading its data.

 The following methods will be added to the `Tensor` class: